 When someone asks me how to harvest herbs, I usually say: "Just snip!"

 Seriously, though, there's a little more to it than that.
 But it's not rocket science, by any means!

 Here's What You'll Need:

 When the first mint shoots poke up through the ground in springtime, my taste buds say: "Yeah, baby - game on!
 Time for some fresh mint tea."

-The urge is even stronger when my stevia plants start sprouting new growth.
+Likewise, when my stevia plant starts sprouting new growth.
 Sweet mother of everything yummy, I'm ready to whip up a fresh batch of stevia syrup!